 Want to save this recipe?

-A single serving of grape nuts pudding on a round white plate, topped with whipped cream, a plum colored linen napkin, and black fork in the background along with a baking dish containing more pudding.
+A serving of grape nuts pudding on a round white plate, topped with whipped cream, next to a napkin and fork, the pudding baking dish in the background.

 Grape Nut Custard Pudding